motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 When using a lifecycle script, it is important to now when and where in the startup of the container is happening.
 For example, `initializeCommand` is run on the host machine during initialization, while the `onCreateCommand` is run inside the container immediately after it has started for the first time.

 ### VSCode Customizations
 The last section in the `devcontainer.json` file allows for customizations to the VSCode editor itself.
-This is used to setup specific toolchain paths, file associations, formating tools, and install required extensions.
+This is used to setup specific toolchain paths, file associations, formatting tools, and install required extensions.
 This is great way to ensure coding or styling standards are used by everyone.

 ```json
 	// Configure tool-specific properties.